General Chemistry Advising – Fall 2018

 - CH109/110 assumes two years of high school algebra and at least one year of high school chemistry.
-It is designed specifically for BMB students and students with a strong interest in chemistry.
+It is designed specifically for BMB students, biochemistry majors, chemistry majors, and students with a strong interest in chemistry.

-- CH111/112 is for students with a very strong background in chemistry (two years of high school chemistry; AP 4 or 5 recommended).
+- CH111/112 is for students with a very strong background in chemistry (two years of high school chemistry / AP 4 or 5 recommended).
 Advanced placement in calculus or simultaneous registration in MA123 Calculus 1 is required to take this course.
-This course is for students intending to major in chemistry and chemistry:biochemistry.
-Note: students interested in taking CH111 (and CH181) in Fall 2017 must complete their summer ALEKS work before August 14th.
+This course is for students intending to major in chemistry, chemistry:biochemistry, or who are really passionate about chemistry.
+Note: students interested in taking CH111 (and CH181) in Fall 2018 must complete their summer ALEKS work before August 10th.

 The detailed descriptions of these courses are here.